Call it what you like –

 These surgical nail clippers can handle even the thickest toenails due to diabetes, psoriasis, or fungus.

-They are sharp, ergonomically designed, and made of stainless steel to prevent rusting or corrosion.
+They are sharp, ergonomically designed, and made of stainless steel to prevent rusting.

-A sharp scalpel and blade will do, like this one, for basic medical emergencies.
+A sharp scalpel will do for basic medical emergencies.

 But if you’re looking for something more advanced, get a suture kit.